cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 format, Relax-NG and its compact syntax {{RELAXNG}}, and in particular from Andrew Lee Newton's ["JSON Content Rules"](#I-D.newton-json-content-rules).

-Useful feedback came from Carsten Bormann, Joe Hildebrand, Sean Leonard and Jim Schaad.
+Useful feedback came from Joe Hildebrand, Sean Leonard and Jim Schaad.

 The CDDL tool was written by Carsten Bormann, building on previous